BorisDudkin/FinTech_Module5_Financial_Planner/README.md

 # Financial Planner

-### Financial Planner helps in estimating the current value of an investment portfolio, but more importantly it allows to estimate different future values of the portfolio by strategically rebalancing the portfolio's composition and the investment horizon.
+### Financial Planner helps to calculate the current value of an investment portfolio, but more importantly it allows to estimate different future values of the portfolio by strategically rebalancing the portfolio's composition and changing the investment horizon.
 The tool assists you in reaching your investment objectives!

 ---